Skip to content

 Compensation Formulas

-Practices, hospitals and other entities compensate physicians in many ways.
+Practices, hospitals, and other entities compensate physicians in many ways.
 Multiple variations of these formulas are possible, so your task is to identify the combination that works best for you.
-As the physician looking at the compensation formula that involves collections or office expenses, you need to get a handle on what these items realistically might total.
+As a physician reviewing the compensation formula that involves collections or office expenses, you need to get a handle on what these items realistically might total.

 Partnership Potential